 Satter’s approach says that parents are responsible for feeding, and children are responsible for eating.
 This means that parents should provide healthful and delicious food choices.
 And they should allow the child to determine which and how much food to put in their body.
 It’s a simple plan, but often requires some major work by parents who are currently stuck in diet culture.

 A good first start is to read any of Satter’s books.
-A great next step is to get support from a non-diet dietitian who has mastered the Satter Feeding Dynamics Approach.
+A great next step is to get support from a professional who can help you implement the program.
 With this support, parents can learn to overcome their assumptions about weight and food.
 They can begin parenting their children without fear of either.

 We strongly recommend any of Ellyn Satter’s books.
 We especially recommend Your Child’s Weight: Helping Without Harming.